SimonPringleWallace/bonfire-challenge/README.md

 ![Toggle Relationship](./src/images/toggle.png)

-Clicking on the filter button updates the state of App.js (through hero.js) and that update, in turn, determines which button displays as clicked using these three funcitons in [hero.js](./src/hero.js):
+Clicking on the filter button updates the state of App.js (through hero.js) and that update, in turn, determines which button displays as clicked using these three functions in [hero.js](./src/hero.js):

 ```
 const showAllClicked = () => (filter.showAll ? '-clicked' : '')
 const showEvenClicked = () => (filter.showEven ? '-clicked' : '')
 const showOddClicked = () => (filter.showOdd ? '-clicked' : '')
 ```
-Each of these functions is run when the state is updated and so, since clicking a filter button updates the state of App.js that update triggers these functions which check to see what the current state is and changes the css class of the button accordingly.
+Each of these functions is run when the state of App.js is updated and so, since clicking a filter button updates the state, that update triggers these functions which check to see what the current state is and changes the css class of the button accordingly.